 Bluehost has been a leader in the world of consumer-tier web-hosting for a very long time.
+WordPress.org highly recommends them.
 They’re highly recommended by WordPress.org, and they make it about as simple as possible to get started with a website for people who aren’t experienced with managing servers or installing web applications.

-There are a lot of positive Bluehost reviews out there, but we wanted to point out their strong suits while also making you aware of some of the shortcomings, too.
-Bluehost isn’t for everyone, it’s definitely not a one-size-fits-all solution, but if you fit the type of person they’re geared towards, they’re one of the best options out there for a variety of reasons.
+There are a lot of positive Bluehost reviews out there (as well as negative ones), but we wanted to point out their strong suits while also making you aware of some of the shortcomings, too.
+Bluehost isn’t for everyone, it’s definitely not a one-size-fits-all solution, but if you fit the type of person they’re geared towards, they’re one of the best options out there for a variety of reasons that we’ll cover in our extensive Bluehost Review.

 Bluehost’s support, which we’ll cover more in-depth in a few moments, does an excellent job of responding to all support requests very quickly to help you get over any hurdles you may encounter throughout your time as a customer.